Alice and Steve: Production

 The series is made by Clerkenwell Films is written and executive produced by Sophie Goodhart.
 Tom Kingsley is director.
-Petra Fried, Andy Baker and Ed Macdonald are executive producers for Clerkenwell Films and Fran du Pille is series producer.
+Petra Fried, Andy Baker and Ed Macdonald are executive producers for Clerkenwell Films and Frances du Pille is series producer.
 Lee Mason is executive produce for Disney+.

 The cast is led by Nicola Walker and Jemaine Clement and also includes Yali Topol Margalith, Joel Fry, Tyrese Eaton-Dyce, Marcia Warren, Eilidh Fisher and Ebony Aboagye, with filming taking place in London in May 2025.
+A trailer for the series was shown by Disney at the Content London event in December 2025.

+Release

+The series premiered on 8 June 2026 in the United Kingdom and internationally on Disney+ and in the United States on Hulu.

+Reception

+On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 73%, based on 30 reviews, with an average of rated reviews of 6.3/10.
+The website's critics consensus reads, "Turning an uncomfortable conceit into an emotionally resonant comedy makes Alice and Steve the best chaotic friends to spend some time with."
+Metacritic, which uses a weighted average, assigned a score of 66 out of 100 based on 15 critics, indicating "generally favorable" reviews.

+Alice and Steve won "Best Series", "Special Interpretation Award" and "Student Award – Best Series" at the 2026 Canneseries in April 2026.